19hours/sg-statutes/Acts/Income Tax Act.md

 [10/2006]

-11Section 45H, inserted by the Casino Control Act (Cap.
+\*Section 45H, inserted by the Casino Control Act (Cap.
 33A), to come into operation when section 202 of the Casino Control Act is brought into operation.

 ## PART XIII